discretize/discretize-guides/cm-guides/guardian/power-dragonhunter/index.md

 When prestacking in fractals we want to stack as many useful boons with as much duration as possible, these being <Boon name="Might"/>, <Boon name="Fury"/>, <Boon name="Quickness"/>, <Boon name="Alacrity"/> and <Boon name="Swiftness"/>.
 We can also cast useful unique effects, for a <Specialization name="Dragonhunter"/> this means your signets such as <Skill name="Banesignet"/>.
 Furthermore, it's important for a <Specialization name="Dragonhunter"/> to stack <Boon name="Resolution"/> since it boosts their strike damage thanks to <Trait name="Retribution"/>.

-Precast <Skill id="30273"/> and <Skill name= "Test of Faith"/> for the first add so you can solo kill it fast and easy.
+Precast <Skill id="30273"/> and <Skill name= "Test of Faith"/> for the first add so you can solo it fast and easy.
 Precast a <Skill name="Procession of Blades"/> on Siax's spawn location.

 </InformationBlock>